Yu-Gi-Oh! Forbidden Memories: Plot

 Once in his own time, Muran tells Atem of what has happened since he was sealed away.
 Heishin and the mages have taken control of the kingdom with the Millennium items, and that the only way to free the kingdom is to recover the items from the mages guarding them.
 After passing this on, Muran dies.

 After he catches up with Jono and Teana, he goes to the destroyed palace and searches it.
 He finds Seto, who gives him a map with the locations of the mages and the Millennium items, and asks him to defeat the mages.

 After Atem recovers all of the Millennium items but one, Seto leads him to Heishin, who holds the Millennium Rod.
 Atem defeats Heishin, but discovers that Seto has the Millennium Rod, and merely wanted to use Atem to gather the items in one place.
 Atem duels Seto for the items and defeats him, but after the duel, Heishin grabs the items and uses them to summon the DarkNite.
-Hoping to use the DarkNite to destroy his enemies, he doesn't have the item to prove his authority and as a result, the DarkNite instead turns Heishin into a card.
+Hoping to use the DarkNite to destroy his enemies, he does not have the item to prove his authority and as a result, the DarkNite instead turns Heishin into a card.
 Heishin now turned into a playing card, DarkNite now mocks Heishin before incinerating the card.
 After Atem shows that he had the Millennium Items, DarkNite challenges him to a duel.
 Atem defeats him, and he transforms into Nitemare, who challenges Atem again.
 Atem defeats him again, and Nitemare begrudgingly returns from where he came.
 Atem then is able to take the throne and lead his people in peace.

-Game mechanics

-The mechanics of this game differ from the Yu-Gi-Oh!
-Trading Card Game, and these differences are also contiguous with the PS2 game Yu-Gi-Oh!
-The Duelists of the Roses, but are not the same.
-The main differences are: